The Rubik’s Cube

 Courtesy of HelpScout.net, look below for a full list....

 I recently witnessed an argument that occurred on Facebook between a business owner and customer over wet ‘firewood’ he sold a customer.
 This business owner, a tree service, delivered firewood to the customer.
-The customer who was not happy because the wood was not seasoned and was still wet said that she called their office multiple times to resolve the issue.
+The customer, who was not happy because the wood was not seasoned and was still wet, said that she called the company's office multiple times in an effort to resolve the issue.
 After some time, the angry customer reverted to Facebook to call the business owner out.
-The owner, who is also on Facebook got into a lengthy altercation with the customer.
-My wife and I are watching this conversation in awe as others began to chime in.
-Ultimately, the customer posted a phone log showing the times she had called the business and spoke with someone – Ouch!
+The owner, who is also on Facebook, got into a lengthy altercation with the customer.
+My wife and I observed this conversation in awe as others began to chime in.
+Ultimately, the customer posted a phone log showing the times she had called the business and spoken with someone.
+Ouch!

-I asked my wife; how do you think this customer and the 50 other followers felt about this business owner?
-They probably think he is a real /AH!, and will not be doing business with this guy ever again.
+I asked my wife; How do you think this customer and the 50 other followers felt about this business owner?
+They probably think he is a real jerk and will not be doing business with this guy ever again.

 Like the Rubik’s Cube, there are proper ways to conduct a successful business.
 Below are a couple of suggestions on how to maintain excellent customer success.